-In this post, featured blogger Kaylee Page shares helpful tips to prepare for an FPIES-friendly holiday season while also creating lasting memories.
+In this throwback post, we’re re-sharing helpful tips from featured blogger Kaylee Page to prepare for an FPIES-friendly holiday season while also creating lasting memories.

 I’ve shared this in a previous post.
 That time when I buried my face in my hands and sobbed at the Thanksgiving table.
 I had set a goal of Bella chewing her first Thanksgiving meal (chewing issues were part of our FPIES journey!).
 Summer had come and gone and here we were feeding a Thanksgiving meal of pureed veggies—the same old veggies she had been eating day in and day out.
 Progress seemed slight and my goal had surely failed.

 I looked around and all her cousins were chomping down on the day’s yummy goodness.

 And we….were different.
 I felt like a failure.
 Grief, shame, hopelessness all set in—and I wept.

 This year, we’re gearing up for Bella’s first post-FPIES Thanksgiving.
 She outgrew FPIES this year.
 I’m thrilled and beyond excited to have her sit with us at the table and eat the same food, but I’m more excited that the fear and stress that surrounded family food gatherings will be gone.
 We’re going sit around the table and be happy, grateful—and feel really, really free.